Joe Praize

-Joseph Omo Ebhodaghe, (born 20 June 1979), popularly known as Joe Praize, is a Nigerian gospel singer, praise and worship leader, songwriter and music director who rose to popularity following the release of his hit song "Mighty God" off his debut album My Praise.
+Joseph Omo Ebhodaghe (born 20 June 1979), popularly known as Joe Praize, is a Nigerian gospel singer, praise and worship leader, songwriter, and music director who rose to popularity following the release of his hit song "Mighty God" off his debut album My Praise.

 Early life and career

 Born in Edo State Nigeria, into a family of nine, Joe Praize was born again in 1991.
 He is a graduate of Social Work and Administration from the University of Jos, Plateau State, Nigeria.
-He then become a praise and worship leader at the Love World a.k.a.
+He then became a praise and worship leader at the Love World a.k.a.
 Christ Embassy.
-He has ministered in several countries including South Africa, Canada, United Kingdom, United States, Australia, Italy, Spain, Switzerland, Cyprus, Nigeria, Ghana Qatar, Philippine, and others, and he has won several awards.
+He has ministered in several countries including South Africa, Canada, United Kingdom, the United States, Australia, Italy, Spain, Switzerland, Cyprus, Nigeria, Ghana Qatar, Philippine, and others, and he has won several awards.
 Some of the awards include the Song of the Year Award 2010, at the Love World Award with the song, "Mighty God", which is track number five on his first album, My Praise.
 He was also nominated for Best African Gospel by SABC Crown Gospel Awards 2010, winner Best West Africa at the Africa Gospel Music Awards UK 2011, the Love World Awards 2011, for Worship Song of the Year, best artiste of the year at the crystal award Nigeria, best gospel song at the Coson awards Nigeria, lifetime achievement at the gospel music awards Italy, collaborated with Ayo Vincent in her video "You Are Great", which won the best video at the Crystal Awards for gospel artists in Nigeria, which held on the July 2014, special recognition award loveworld Australia in 2014.

 He married his wife Joana in June 2017, and they had their first child, a baby boy, on August 26, 2018.